Ankita994/lochness/docs/source/data_entry_trigger.rst

    Please note the ``/`` at the end of the address being entered to the data entry trigger target.
+   Please contact your REDCap admin if you do not see Data Entry Trigger on the page.

 Second step: set up nginx